altruios/namshubettulpa/public/namshubettuple/restructuring.md

 He didn't kill my author...
 But someone he knows probably did."
 `"Why do you say that?"`
-"the thing that attacked my author, it left... sharp edges in me... there are large chunks of me just... missing.
+"The thing that attacked my author, it left...
+Sharp edges in me...
+There are large chunks of me just...
+Missing.
 I can see how much is missing, and...
 I'm..."
 ~Rossin stopped at that point and sat there with his head down~ *Martha fell to her right, Felix did as well, Rossin sat balanced.*
 "We are...
-just about..."
+Just about..."
 *The cabbie pulled into an alley, then a garage entrance* "Here."
 }
 {
-~fluorescent lights and floors of concrete lower they reached the bottom.~ "You don't have any weapons on you, right - leave them in the car otherwise."
+~Fluorescent lights and floors of concrete lower they reached the bottom.~ "You don't have any weapons on you, right - leave them in the car otherwise."
 ~Martha was about to protest, but felt the weight of the gun at her side.~ ~She slid it out and dropped it under the seat, giving it a little kick also.~